A Most Violent Year

 |Domestic Box Office: $5,749,134||Overseas Box Office: $6,257,936|

-A Most Violent Year was co-financed by Participant Media and Image Nation Abu Dhabi for $20 million.
+The budget for A Most Violent Year was $20 million and it was co-financed by Participant Media and Image Nation Abu Dhabi.
 FilmNation handled sales to distributors.
 New upstart distributor A24 acquired domestic rights at the Sundance Film Festival shortly before the movie began production and they committed to a wide release.

 A Most Violent Year was the first potential awards player for A24 and they dated the pic for December 31 as a limited platform release and scheduled a wide bow on January 30.
 A Most Violent Year was positively reviewed, landed on many end of the year lists and had strong Oscar buzz.